An Olympic background

 2 689

-meters of altitude at the top
+metres altitude at the top

 1 835

-altitude meters at the bottom
+metres altitude at the bottom

 Keep on reading